sstephenson/ruby-ejs/README.md

     EJS.compile("Hello <%= name %>")
     # => "function(obj){...}"

+Using the default syntax `<%= content %>`, content is escaped, à la Rails 3.
+For unescaped content, use the unescaped syntax `<%: content %>`.

+    EJS.compile("Hello <%: name %>")
+    # => "function(obj){...}"

+About the js escape function :

+By default, js is escaped using a function injected in **each** template.
+To avoid that, save some kb and be more DRY, you can specify your own escape function :

+    # Example : to use underscore.js escape function, put this in an initializer file (ex. config/initializers/ejs.rb)
+    EJS.escape_function_name = '_.escape'

 Invoke the function in a JavaScript environment to produce a string value.
 You can pass an optional object specifying local variables for template evaluation.